suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

     3. ENC(payload,CEK)
 ~~~

-- The alternative is to encrypt the payload with a unique CEK for each
+- The alternative is to encrypt each device specific payload with a unique content encryption
-recipient, resulting in multiple manifests.
-This approach is useful when payloads contain
+key (CEK), resulting in a manifest per device specific payload. his approach is useful when payloads contain
-device-specific information.
+device-specific information or when the optimization in previous approach are not applicable
+or not valuable enough.
 In this case, the encryption operation becomes
 ENC(payload_i, CEK[Ri, S]) where each recipient Ri receives a unique CEK.
 Assume
 that KEK[R1, S],..., KEK[Rn, S] have been generated for the recipients using ES-DH.
 The sender must then follow these steps: